authentik-community/kadmin-rs/python/docs/kadmin.rst

       :param keysalts: Uses the specified keysalt list for setting the keys of the principal
       :type keysalts: KeySalts | None

+   .. py:method:: principal_get_strings(name)

+      Retrieve string attributes on this principal

+      :param name: name of the principal to randomize the key of
+      :type name: str
+      :return: a dictionary containing the string attributes set on this principal
+      :rtype: dict[str, str]

+   .. py:method:: principal_set_string(name, key, value)

+      Set string attribute on this principal

+      :param name: name of the principal to randomize the key of
+      :type name: str
+      :param key: The string key
+      :type key: str
+      :param value: The string value.
+Set to None to remove the attribute
+      :type value: str | None

    .. py:method:: list_principals(query=None)

       List principals